-A meta-analysis of 19 peer-reviewed studies found that persons infected with T. vaginalis were 1.5 times more likely to acquire HIV than non-infected individuals (95% CI 1.3-1.7; p<0.001).69 In another meta-analysis of 32 peer-reviewed studies reporting k=97 effect size estimates of HIV acquisition risk due to non-viral STI infections among high-risk heterosexuals diagnosed with chlamydia, gonorrhea, syphilis, Mycoplasma genitalium, and/or T. vaginalis, HIV acquisition risk was statistically significant for T. vaginalis-infected women (relative risk [RR] 1.54; 95% CI 1.31-1.82; k=17).70 The greater susceptibility to HIV among T. vaginalis-infected individuals is biologically plausible for several reasons: (1) T. vaginalis damages epithelial cell membranes which act as a structural barrier to HIV, (2) the host immune response to T. vaginalis stimulates an increased number of HIV target cells in the genital tract mucosa, and (3) T. vaginalis alters the normal vaginal microbiota, rendering it more permissive to the development of BV, which, in turn, increases HIV acquisition risk.69
+A meta-analysis of 19 peer-reviewed studies found that persons infected with T. vaginalis were 1.5 times more likely to acquire HIV than non-infected individuals (95% Cl 1.3-1.7; p<0.001).
+In another meta-analysis of 32 peer-reviewed studies reporting k=97 effect size estimates of HIV acquisition risk due to non-viral STI infections among high-risk heterosexuals diagnosed with chlamydia, gonorrhea, syphilis, Mycoplasma genitalium, and/or T. vaginalis, HIV acquisition risk was statistically significant for T. vaginalis-infected women (relative risk [RR] 1.54; 95% Cl 1.31-1.82; k=17).
+The greater susceptibility to HIV among T. vaginalis-infected individuals is biologically plausible for several reasons: (1) T. vaginalis damages epithelial cell membranes which act as a structural barrier to HIV, (2) the host immune response to T. vaginalis alters the normal vaginal microbiota, rendering it more permissive to the development of BV, which, in turn, increases HIV acquisition risk.
 There is less direct evidence suggesting that HIV-infected individuals with T. vaginalis are more likely to transmit HIV.
-A review paper found that only seven of 14 studies demonstrated a higher likelihood of HIV shedding in the genital fluids of T. vaginalis coinfected individuals compared to HIV-infected individuals without coinfection.71 In other studies, vaginal shedding of HIV-1 RNA was decreased after T. vaginalis treatment in a cohort of women from Kenya72 and New Orleans, LA.73 However, in the Kenyan cohort, the prevalence of vaginal HIV-1 DNA remained unchanged despite T. vaginalis treatment.
+A review paper found that only seven of 14 studies demonstrated a higher likelihood of HIV shedding in the genital fluids of T. vaginalis coinfected individuals compared to HIV-infected individuals without coinfection.
+In other studies, vaginal shedding of HIV-1 RNA was decreased after T. vaginalis treatment in a cohort of women from Kenya and New Orleans, LA.
+However, in the Kenyan cohort, the prevalence of vaginal HIV-1 DNA remained unchanged despite T. vaginalis treatment.